nrfconnect/sdk-sidewalk/doc/migration_guide.rst

 | Switch Link Mask               | N/A                      | ``Buttons 3 (long)``    |
 +--------------------------------+--------------------------+-------------------------+

-The following table shows LED assignment differences between the old template samples and new :ref:`sidewalk_end_device` application in the :ref:`sidewalk_hello` variant:
+The following table shows LED assignment differences between the old template samples and new :ref:`sidewalk_end_device` application in the :ref:`variant_sidewalk_hello` variant:

 +--------------------------------+--------------+--------------+
 | LED status                     | Old          | New          |